t-wilkinson/infinite-closet/docs/testing.md

-- When testing backend api you must run it in the backend docker container.
-You must also make sure the /app directory has write permissions for all users or strapi can't write to sqlite database You must also make sure the /app directory has write permissions for all users or strapi can't write to sqlite database.
+Before testing the backend you must run `scripts/db test create` to setup the test db.

+To test you must run `yarn run test`.
+Also note that `jest-runner-groups` is installed.